milliondollarscript/milliondollarscript/readme.txt

 Visit the [Million Dollar Script WordPress Plugin](https://milliondollarscript.com/million-dollar-script-wordpress-plugin/) page on the website for additional documentation.

 == Changelog ==

+= 2.5.13 =
+* Refactor: Migrate database interactions to $wpdb for improved security and performance.

 = 2.5.12 =
 * Feature: Major improvements to pixel selection and upload UI for a smoother, more intuitive experience.
 Block selection and grid interaction are now more reliable, especially with multiple grids on the same page.